 As a college student, choose a credit card you can use to begin developing habits that will help you maintain great credit and avoid high-interest debt in the future.

 Student credit cards are great for college students because they often offer rewards on everyday purchases and come with no annual fee.
-Secured credit cards are another useful card type, since they’re often easier to qualify for than unsecured cards, but still often allow you to upgrade to a regular card after you build a positive payment history.
+Secured credit cards are another useful card type, since they’re often easier to qualify for than unsecured cards, but they often allow you to upgrade to a regular card after you build a positive payment history.

 Is it worth getting a credit card as a college student?